qtumproject/documents/docs/en/Build-Qtum-on-CentOS.md

 ```

 Building boost:
-You may set the `--prefix` and `--libdir` to anywhere you like or even leave it by default, but then you have to add the *libdir* into `LD_LIBRARY_PATH` env when building and running Qtum, which is annoying somehow.
+You may set the `--prefix` and `--libdir` to anywhere you like or leave it by default, but then you have to add the *libdir* into `LD_LIBRARY_PATH` env when building and running Qtum, which is annoying somehow.

 ```bash
 # omit the --libdir option for 32-bit systems